GLOBAL MARKETS-Stocks slip, havens rally as new COVID-19 variant spooks investors

 By Tom Westbrook

+"You shoot first and ask questions later when this sort of news erupts," said Ray Attrill, head of FX strategy at National Australia Bank in Sydney.

-South Africa's rand ZAR=D3 fell 1% in early trade, as did U.S. crude futures CLc1.
-S&P 500 futures ESc1 fell 0.4%, while the risk-sensitive Australian and New Zealand dollars dropped to three-month lows.
+South Africa's rand ZAR=D3 dropped 1% to a one-year low in early trade.
+The risk-sensitive Australian and New Zealand dollars fell to three-month lows and S&P 500 futures ESc1 fell 0.9%.
+FRX/

-"The trigger was news of this COVID variant...and the uncertainty as to what this means," said Ray Attrill, head of FX strategy at National Australia Bank in Sydney.
-"You shoot first and ask questions later when this sort of news erupts."

-British authorities think it is the most significant variant to date and worry it could resist vaccines.
+The selling in Asia has global shares .MIWD00000PUS, on course for their worst week since early October.
+Dow Jones futures fell 1% YMc1, while FTSE futures FFIc1 and Euro STOXX 50 futures STXEc1 each dropped about 1.4%.

-Moves in Treasuries were sharp at the open in Tokyo - following the Thanksgiving holiday - as yields quickly pulled back some of the week's gains.
-Benchmark 10-year yields US10YT=RR fell 5 basis points to 1.5927%.
+Moves in Treasuries were also sharp following the Thanksgiving holiday and yields quickly pulled back some of the week's gains.
+Benchmark 10-year yields US10YT=RR fell nearly 6 basis points to 1.5841%.

-The moves come against a backdrop of concern about COVID-19 outbreaks driving restrictions on movement and activity in Europe and as markets aggressively price rate rises next year in the United States.
+The moves come against a backdrop of concern about COVID-19 outbreaks driving restrictions on movement and activity in and as markets aggressively price U.S. rate rises next year.

+European countries expanded COVID-19 booster vaccinations and tightened curbs overnight.
+Slovakia announced a two-week lockdown, the Czech government will shut bars early and Germany crossed the threshold of 100,000 COVID-19-related deaths.

+Shanghai on Friday limited tourism activities and a nearby city cut public transport as China doubles down on its zero-tolerance approach that is also unnerving traders.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh